MachineLearningLifeScience/poli-docs/docs/poli-docs/_build/html/_sources/using_poli_baselines/hvarfners_vanilla_bo.md

 ## About

 This is an implementation of _vanilla Bayesian Optimization_ as described in {cite:p}`Hvarfner:VanillaBO:2024`.
+We adapt the [official GitHub implementation](https://github.com/hvarfner/vanilla_bo_in_highdim), which relies on Ax, to our interface.

 The core differences with standard Bayesian Optimization are threefold: they include a prior on the lengthscales that scales with the dimensionality of the inputs, the use of log-expected improvement instead of the usual expected improvement, and keeping the outputscale constant at 1.